minrk/ipython/docs/source/whatsnew/pr/jsonconfig.rst

+* IPython config objects can be loaded from and serialized to JSON.
-* IPython can know load config expressed in json files.
-Json file should have the same name as their `.py` counterpart and will be loaded with higher priority if found and valid.
+  JSON config file have the same base name as their ``.py`` counterpart, and will be loaded with higher priority if found.